 2000; Scanlon & Vellutino, 1987

-How to Teach It
+How to Teach Phonemic Awareness

 Phonemic awareness comes more naturally to some kids.
-With others, it needs to be explicitly taught, modeled, practiced, and practiced some more.
+With others, it needs to be explicitly taught, modeled, practiced and practiced some more.

 - All children benefit from phonemic awareness instruction, but it is absolutely crucial for kids who are lacking this skill.